Certified Financial Planner (CFP) Exam

 There are three available testing windows, each lasting eight days.
-Those windows are in March, July, and November and they each have a three month registration window which closes two weeks before the actual exam week.
+Those windows are in March, July, and November and they each have a three-month registration window which closes two weeks before the actual exam week.

 The fee for the exam increases the longer you wait to register.
 If you register within the first six weeks of the registration window, the fee is $595.
-If you register between two to seven weeks before the registration window closes, the fee will be $695.
+If you register between two and seven weeks before the registration window closes, the fee will be $695.
 If you register in the last two weeks of the window, the fee is $795.

-So, the earlier you register the better, not only because it will be cheaper but because you’re more likely to get your first choice of testing date.
+So, the earlier you register, the better, not only because it will be cheaper, but because you’re more likely to get your first choice of testing date.

 However, by the day of the exam, you must have completed a CFP Board-Registered program or the equivalent coursework.
 While you will be able to register for the exam before completing your program or coursework, you won’t be allowed to actually sit for the exam until you’ve completed it.
 So make sure to choose a testing window that occurs after you have finished.

 Get practice questions, video tutorials, and detailed study lessonsGet Your Study Guide

 What Will the Day of the Test Be Like?